 10.1.4.3.8 Probe response collision avoidance

-The STA with dot11FILSActivated equal to true should not respond to Probe Request frames addressed to individual or broadcast address if the next TBTT of the responding STA is within dot11BeaconResponseDuration and is no later than any deadline of MaxChannelTime indicated in the FILS Request Parameter element Probe Response Reception Time if when the MaxChannelTime field Probe Response Reception Time element is present in any of Probe Request frames.
+When the MaxChannelTime field Probe Response Reception Time element is present in any of Probe Request frames, Tthe STA with dot11FILSActivated equal to true should not respond to Probe Request frames addressed to individual or broadcast address if the next TBTT of the responding STA is within dot11BeaconResponseDuration and is no later than any deadline of MaxChannelTime indicated in the FILS Request Parameter element of the Probe Request framesProbe Response Reception Time if.

-If the Probe Request frame indicates FILS Capability and the MaxChannelTime field of the FILS Request Parameter element is not present, the STA should not respond to the Probe Request frame if the next TBTT of the responding STA is within dot11BeaconResponseDuration.
+When the MaxChannelTime field is not present in the Probe Request frame, the STA should not respond to the Probe Request frame if the next TBTT of the responding STA is within dot11BeaconResponseDuration.

+Otherwise, the STA shall respond to the Probe Request frame addressed to individual or broadcast address.

 Editing Instruction 2: